Tushar1805/recruit_me/README.md

 # Recruiting App

-It is a flutter test project to demonstrate my flutter skill.
+It is a flutter test project to demonstrate my flutter skills.
 Here employers can post the jobs and job seekers can apply for the respective jobs.

+BLoC/Cubit is used for the state management and Firebase is used as the database.
+Using firebase storage for storing files.

 ## Demo